overextended/ox_inventory/docs/modules/items/create.md

 			}
 		}
 		```
-		Combined with several new functions and events you could easily create a crafting system.
+		Combined with several new functions and events you could easily create your own crafting system.

 !!! summary "Standard options"
 	=== "Shared"